-Aim 2: Priorities: To develop an innovative and Ensure Selby District Council remain up to date modern approach to tenant with all current legislative requirements and best participation at Selby District practice in relation to tenant engagement.
-Council to achieve diversity in Look to increase innovative and modern ways to the participation communicate with our tenants, focusing opportunities we offer and particularly on online communication forms, such the voices we hear. as our 'armchair' surveys.
-Assist both tenants and staff with the adoption of our new online 'Tenant Portal' when it goes live (estimated to be late 2019).
-Ensure we communicate with all tenants via their preferred method and appropriately meet their needs.
+Aim 2: Priorities: To develop an innovative and modern approach to tenant participation at Selby District Council to achieve diversity in the participation opportunities we offer and the voices we hear.
+Ensure Selby District Council remain up to date with all current legislative requirements and best practice in relation to tenant engagement.
+Look to increase innovative and modern ways to communicate with our tenants, focusing particularly on online communication forms, such as our 'armchair' surveys.
+Assist both tenants and staff with the adoption of our new online 'Tenant Portal' when it goes live (estimated to be 2020). • Ensure we communicate with all tenants via their preferred method and appropriately meet their needs.
 This includes providing communication in various languages and formats.

-Aim 3: Priorities: To demonstrate that tenants Improve and increase Selby District Council staff are part of our continuous attendance at relevant tenant engagement improvement process and events, such as the Repairs and Maintenance ensure all Council staff Group. actively participate with the Maintain TPAS membership and continue to engagement agenda. provide a dedicated staff resource for tenant engagement, ensuring they are also trained appropriately.
-Ensure tenant engagement information is readily available to our Customer Services staff via the 'Campaign' system and that this information is passed appropriately to our tenants in absence of the Tenant Participation Officer.
+Aim 3: Priorities: To demonstrate that tenants are part of our continuous improvement process and ensure all Improve and increase Selby District Council staff attendance at relevant tenant engagement events, such as the Repairs and Maintenance Group.
+Council staff actively participate with the engagement agenda.
+Maintain TPAS membership and continue to provide a dedicated staff resource for tenant engagement, ensuring they are also trained appropriately. • Ensure tenant engagement information is readily available to our Customer Services staff via the 'Campaign' system and that this information is passed appropriately to our tenants in absence of the Tenant Participation Officer.
+Increase the effectiveness of our Tenant's Scrutiny Panel by devising new and appropriate processes, making it result driven.